shawnhuang125/shawnhuang125/README.md

 - Hi!
 This is Shawn!
-Kaohsiung City,Tainan City Taiwan!
 - I’m currently learning Computer Science and some hacking stuff!

 <!---